OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 Azure Specific Template Attributes
 ================================================================================

-In order to deploy an instance in Azure through OpenNebula you must include an PUBLIC_CLOUD section in the virtual machine template.
+In order to deploy an instance in Azure through OpenNebula, you must include an Azure PUBLIC_CLOUD section in the virtual machine template.
 This is an example of a virtual machine template that can be deployed in our local resources or in Azure.

 .. code::